PTegmark/Scratch-GANPaint/README.md

 npm start and npm run prepublish

 index.jsx help link should be changed

+add in the appropriate pictures for "How to make custom field types" section

 This section explains how to make your own Scratch extensions (irrespective of whether or not you'll be working on the GAN Paint extension).
 If you are going to be working on the GAN Paint extension, just download my versions of the scratch-gui, scratch-vm, and scratch-blocks directories instead, and save them in the same folder on your computer.
 My versions of the directories can be found at: